Code-Institute-Solutions/typeracer-v1-sourcecode/05-01-ideation/05-01-02-challenge-creating-our-user-stories/user-stories.md

 **Acceptance Criteria:**

-- [ ] WPM is calculated based on the number of typed words and elapsed time.
+- [ ] WPM is calculated based on the number of correctly typed words and elapsed time.
 - [ ] The WPM result is displayed immediately after completing the test.

 **Tasks:**

 - [ ] Create a results area to display the level, time and Words Per Minute (WPM) results to the user
-- [ ] Implement functionality to calculate the number typed WPM.
+- [ ] Implement functionality to calculate the number of correctly typed WPM.
 - [ ] Display the WPM result immediately after the user completes the test.

 ### Retry button (WPM) (should-have)